 Other information about Imatinib Accord

-The European Commission granted a marketing authorisation valid throughout the EU for Imatinib Accord on 1 July 2013.
+The European Commission granted a marketing authorisation valid throughout the European Union for Imatinib Accord on 1 July 2013.